climoe/climoe.github.io/src/content/personal.md

         },
         sentence: {
             header: "Life sentence",
-            content: "Don't try to be better from others today, be better version of yourself from yesterday!"
+            content: "Don't try to compare to others today, compare to progress you've made from yesterday!"
         }
     },
     pl: {